-- To take reasonable care for the health and safety of him/herself and of other persons who may be affected by his/her acts or omissions.
+- To take reasonable care for the health and safety of him/her/they and of other persons who may be affected by his/her/their acts or omissions.

-- To seek medical advice from a doctor if he/she suspects any medical condition that may be study/course related.
+- To seek medical advice from a doctor if he/she/they suspects any medical condition that may be study/course related.

 - Not to interfere with or misuse equipment provided for safety purposes.